myerscode/aws-meta/readme.md

 // Returns a list of service names available in the specified region
 // Returns an error if the region name is invalid ServicesInRegion(regionName string) ([]string, error)

+// Returns a list of operation names available for the specified service ID
+// Returns an error if the service ID is invalid ServiceOperationsByServiceId(serviceId string) ([]string, error)

+// Returns a list of operation names available for the specified service name
+// Returns an error if the service name is invalid ServiceOperationsByServiceName(serviceName string) ([]string, error)

+// Alias for ServiceOperationsByServiceId for convenience ServiceOperations(serviceId string) ([]string, error)
 ```

 ### Services In Region